Sitakot Vihara: Architecture

 The monastery was built on a square area of 65 meters.

 On the northern and southern sides there was large open space inside the boundary.
 The outer gateway was in the northern side and there were two guard rooms inside the boundary.
-The inner gateway entered to an entrance hall.
+The inner gateway allows entry to an entrance hall.
 The hall is attached with monastic cells.
 There were 41 cells in this monastery: 8 in the northern wing and 11 cells each in the three other wings.
 The cells were almost equal in size (3.66 m by 3.35 m).
 The thickness of the front walls of the cells were 1.07 m, back walls 2.59 m and partition walls 0.91-1.22 m.
 Each cell has a doorway in front side and niches on three side walls.

 A 2.59 meter wide verandah ran through the perimeter of the monastery and the cells were connected to it through a doorway of 1.68 meter length and 1.07 meter width.